Bob Owen, Diecast Classics

 • Event tool kit – consider things like blue tac for posters, blank name tags, first aid kit, torch and gaffa tape.

-• Organise media releases, photographic images for press usage on television, the Internet and in print.
+• Organise media releases and photographic or promotional images for press usage on television, in print, and on the internet and social media.

 • Have a photographer and/or video producer at your event.

-• Have an event manual with contact numbers of organisers, staff and entertainers.
+• Have an event manual with contact numbers of organisers, staff, suppliers and entertainers.

-• Carry walkie-talkies for instant communication or mobile phones.
+• Carry walkie-talkies or mobile phones for instant communication.

 • Have research and evaluation strategies in place.